selfagency/mastodont/README.md

 Mastodont operates interactively and requires only a Mastodon instance URL, an access token with the necessary permissions, and a text file containing a list of domains to block, one per line.
 The file can be hosted locally or remotely.
 A sample blocklist is provided in the `examples` folder at the root of this repository.
-You can also try [mastodon-defederate]
-(https://github.com/Anthchirp/mastodon-defederate), which will download blocklists from servers you trust.
+You can also try [mastodon-defederate](https://github.com/Anthchirp/mastodon-defederate), which will download blocklists from servers you trust.

 Mastodont will prompt you for your instance URL, access token, and the location of the blocklist file.
 It will optionally save the former two options, along with your preferences for domain blocks, to a `.mastodont.yml` file in your home